itcreativeusa/Homework-Challenge-1/README.md

 Github link
 https://github.com/itcreativeusa/Horiseon-Landing-Page

-This Homework-Challenge-1 website was created as a bootcamp everyweek student challege.
+This Horiseon-Landing-Page website was created as a bootcamp everyweek student challege.
 This website is a HTML & CSS landing page.
 The code of this landing page was refactored to make it more accessible.
 - HTML elemens "div" were replaced by semantic elements (header, figure, nav, main, aside, footer)
 - Added alt attributes to icons & images
 - Added descriptive title